Australian retirement age – things to consider

 What is the average Australian retirement age?

-According to The Australian Bureau of Statistics, the average Australian retirement age in Australia, is 55.4 years1.
-With the life expectancy2 of a 65-year-old now 85.3 years for men and 88 years for women, many of us can expect to be retired for a long time.
+According to The Australian Bureau of Statistics, the average retirement age in Australia, is 56.9 years1.
+With the life expectancy2 of a 65-year-old now 85.2 years for men and 87.8 years for women, many of us can expect to be retired for a long time.
 Which means it’s important to think through how we are going to fund our retirement.

 Will I be comfortable with a comfortable retirement?

-The AFSA Retirement Standard3, published by the Association of Superannuation Funds of Australia (ASFA), provides a guide on the approximate income you may need for a modest or comfortable retirement.
+The ASFA Retirement Standard3, published by the Association of Superannuation Funds of Australia (ASFA), provides a guide on the approximate income you may need for a modest or comfortable retirement.

 A modest retirement lifestyle is considered better than the age pension and means you can afford basic activities.
 A comfortable retirement lifestyle means you can be involved in a broad range of leisure and recreational activities to have a good standard of living.
 You will have the means to buy household goods, private health insurance, a reasonable car, good clothes, a range of electronic equipment and take holidays here and overseas.
 These guidelines are a good starting point to think through which category you want to be in to help determine how much money you need.